cyberark/conjur-puppet/README.md

-# Connecting Puppet and Conjur Using a Custom Fact
+# Connecting Puppet and Conjur

-The Puppet agent provides a Conjur access token to the Puppet master in a custom fact called `conjur_token`.
+This project demonstrates how to inject Conjur-managed secrets into Puppet code.

+## Key concepts

+* **Conjur connection** Both the client node and the Puppet master are both configured to connect to Conjur via `conjur.conf` and `conjur.pem`.
+* **Conjur identity**
+  * **node-side** The client node has a Conjur identity, typically obtained via host factory token.
+  * **master-side** The Puppet master does *not* have a Conjur identity.
+* **Custom facts** The client node submits custom facts obtained from Conjur:
+  * `conjur_token` An encrypted Conjur access token.
+The token is encrypted using the public certificate of the Puppet master; then decrypted by the Puppet master for use.
+Note that the access token also has a built-in expiration of 8 minutes, after which it is no longer valid.
+  * `conjur_layers` An array of all the Conjur layers to which the node belongs.
+* **Custom functions**
+  * `conjur_secret` Looks up the value of a secret in Conjur.
+In this way it can be assigned to a Puppet variable and used like any variable.
+* **Hiera** In this example, the `conjur_layers` fact is used in Hiera to assign Puppet class(es) to the node.

+## Demo

+This example shows how an `inventory` service can obtain a database password to the `inventory-db`.
+The `inventory` service is modeled as a Puppet-managed node.
+This node applies an `inventory` class, which fetches the secret from Conjur using the `conjur_token` fact and prints it to the console on the node-side.

+In a more realistic example, the password would be merged into a file using a Puppet template.

-## Running the Server
+### Running the Server

 Run `./start.sh`, which:

-* Builds all the necessary containers
+* Builds all the necessary containers.
-* Starts the `conjur` server
+* Starts the `conjur` server.
-* Loads policies into Conjur
+* Loads policies into Conjur.
+* Populates the `prod/inventory-db/password` variable.
-* Creates a new Host Factory token for the `prod/inventory` layer and saves it to a file
+* Creates a new Host Factory token for the `prod/inventory` layer and saves it to a file.
-* Launches all the Puppet server containers.
+* Launches all the Puppet server containers..

-## Running the Client (Node)
+### Running the Client (Node)

 The `node` container uses the Host Factory token to acquire an identity.
 It then saves this identity information, and runs the Puppet agent.
 Facter authenticates with Conjur and passes the access token as a custom fact called
 `conjur_token`: